 - A facility of R650 million with Land Bank, effective from 19 January 2012.
-The facility was fully utilised as at 30 April 2015.
+The facility was fully utilised on 30 April 2015.
 This loan is repayable as a balloon payment on 31 May 2022 and bears interest at a sub-prime-linked rate.
 Interest is paid on a monthly basis, therefore only the capital amount will be repayable at the end of the term. - A facility of R350 million with Nedbank, effective from 30 April 2015.
-The facility was fully utilised as at 30 April 2015.
+The facility was fully utilised on 30 April 2015.
 This loan is repayable as a balloon payment on 30 April 2018 and bears interest at a sub-prime-linked rate.
-Interest is paid on a monthly basis, therefore only the capital amount will be repayable at the end of the term. - Assets (silos) with a market value of R1 372 million serve as security for the above-mentioned long-term loans. - The loan of R2 million is payable by JD Implements (Pty) Ltd to the Tomlinson Family Trust.
+Interest is paid on a monthly basis, therefore only the capital amount will be repayable at the end of the term. - Assets (silos) with a market value of R1 372 million serve as security for the above-mentioned long-term loans.

+The loan of R2 million is payable by JD Implements (Pty) Ltd to the Tomlinson Family Trust.
 This loan is interest free, has no fixed repayment terms and is unsecured.

-5. GROUP INVESTMENT IN ASSOCIATES AND JOINT VENTURES
+5. INVESTMENTS IN ASSOCIATES AND JOINT VENTURES

+5.1 ASSOCIATES

-5.1.
-ASSOCIATES
+ASSOCIATES GROUP COM PANY

-GRO OUP

-2015 2014

-NOTES R'm R'm
+Notes 2015 R'm 2014 R'm 2015 R'm 2014 R'm

-Silo Certs (Pty) Ltd 5.1.1 - 2
+Silo Certs (Pty) Ltd 5.1.1 - 2 - -

-^{} ICX platform (Pty) Ltd sold its shares in Silo Certs (Pty) Ltd during September 2014 in equal parts to Senwes Ltd and AFGRI Operations (Pty) Ltd. Senwes Ltd and AFGRI Operations (Pty) Ltd are now equal shareholders.
+ICX platform (Pty) Ltd sold its shares in Silo Certs (Pty) Ltd during September 2014 in equal parts to Senwes Ltd and AFGRI Operations (Pty) Ltd. Senwes Ltd and AFGRI Operations (Pty) Ltd are now equal shareholders.
 The investment in Silo Certs (Pty) Ltd has been accounted for as a joint venture since 1 September 2014.

 Other associates: Grain Silo Industry was liquidated during the year under review.
-The investment in Grain Silo Industry was immaterial (less than R500 000) and no further disclosure has been made.
+The investment in Grain Silo Industry was immaterial (less than R500 000) and no futher disclosure has been done.

-5.1.1.
-Silo Certs (Pty) Ltd
+5.1.1 Silo Certs (Pty) Ltd